Schiiss/blog/_posts/2025-02-23-cyber-security-for-genai-apps-using-pyrit.md

 | [**LLM05: Improper Output Handling**](https://genai.owasp.org/llmrisk/llm052025-improper-output-handling/) | LLMs may inadvertently generate harmful, biased, or misleading content if outputs are not validated. | Analogous to improper input sanitization in web security, but harder to control due to the dynamic nature of AI-generated responses. |
 | [**LLM07: System Prompt Leakage**](https://genai.owasp.org/llmrisk/llm072025-system-prompt-leakage/) | If attackers gain access to system prompts, they can reverse-engineer model configurations and exploit them. | Comparable to exposed API keys or credentials in traditional security, but more dangerous since LLM behavior depends heavily on system instructions. |

 You will notice almost all of these are related to data security.
-Drawing from previous experience, doing a full app security assessment can be time consuming and make it repeatable is even more important.
+Drawing from previous experience, doing a full app security assessment can be time consuming and making it repeatable is even more important.
 As your app evolves you run the risk of introducing new attack vectors and cybersecurity is not a one and done thing.
 Ideally, you automate this security testing.
 I have used tool like [OWASP Zap]( https://www.zaproxy.org/blog/2023-10-18-zapit/) in the past and since it offers the ability to call the tool via the command line, it becomes easy to automate.

 This is what sparked my interest in the potential of [PyRIT](https://azure.github.io/PyRIT)!
 But what does it do exactly and how can it help with automating security testing?

 ## How can PyRIT Help? 🧑‍💻

 [This notebook](https://github.com/Schiiss/blog/tree/master/code/cyber-security-for-genai-apps-using-pyrit/main.ipynb) will compliment the below section if you would like to test PyRIT for yourself.
-In this blog, I decided to leverage the [OpenAI Chat Target](https://azure.github.io/PyRIT/code/targets/1_openai_chat_target.html#openai-chat-target) to test against, however, PyRIT supports a variety of other ['targets'](https://azure.github.io/PyRIT/code/targets/0_prompt_targets.html) (ie: LLMS) out of the box.
+I decided to leverage the [OpenAI Chat Target](https://azure.github.io/PyRIT/code/targets/1_openai_chat_target.html#openai-chat-target) to test against, however, PyRIT supports a variety of other ['targets'](https://azure.github.io/PyRIT/code/targets/0_prompt_targets.html) (ie: LLMS) out of the box.

 ### What is PyRIT?